 If you have a subsidiary or an entity, consider partnering with a PEO.
 Otherwise, you’ll need to contract with an EOR if you’d prefer to delegate specific responsibilities.

 Companies of all sizes want to hire employees in Canada, but don’t know how to navigate the country’s local labor regulations.
 Via makes hiring Canadian talent and building your global team seamless.
 With our easy-to-use platform, Via helps you manage local HR processes for direct employment such as benefits, payroll, background checks, and more.
 Our team of local labor lawyers and on-the-ground experts ensure that your company remains compliant while expanding abroad.
-As your employer-or-record/entity in Canada, Via assumes full responsibility for employment liability, so that you can focus on what matters: recruiting and managing your team.
+As your employer-of-record/entity in Canada, Via assumes responsibility for employment liability, so that you can focus on what matters: recruiting and managing your team.

 With Via’s transparent pricing, you can pay full-time employees or contractors in Canada with no hidden set-up fees, no foreign exchange or transaction fees, and no minimums–start with 1 employee and scale up at your own pace.